 Powers push China to dismantle Dagu forts

-The 8 signatory nations of the Boxer Protocols demand that the Chinese government dismantle defensive works in Dagu Harbor, Tianjin
+The 8 signatory nations of the Boxer Protocols demanded that the Chinese government dismantle defensive works in Dagu Harbor, Tianjin.

 March 18 Massacre in Beijing

 Duan Qirui orders police to fire on protesters demonstrating against foreign influence in China